MagaluCloud/terraform-provider-mgc/docs/resources/kubernetes_cluster.md

 ### Required

 - `name` (String) Kubernetes cluster name.
-Must be unique within a namespace and follow naming rules.
+Must be unique within a namespace and contain only letters (uppercase and lowercase), numbers, dashes and dots.

 ### Optional